 - take reasonable care for their health and safety

 - take reasonable care for the health and safety of persons who may be affected by the employee's acts or omissions at a workplace

 - co-operate with their employer with respect to any action taken by the employer to comply with a requirement imposed by or under the OHS Act

 The OHS Act gives HSRs a role in raising and resolving any OHS issues with their employer, and powers to take issues further if necessary.

 Travelling in vehicles

-DHHS: Appropriate use of PPE for Coronavirus (Covid-19) in the work environmentExternal link
+DH: Appropriate use of PPE for COVID-19 in the work environmentExternal link

-DHHS: Four and two square metre rulesExternal link
+Two, four and eight square metre rulesExternal link